dpflores/diff_control/README.md

   ```
 It is important to understand how publishers and subscribers work (http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)

-The `start_node` is a simple node to command the linear and agular speeds of the turtlebot using a publisher for the `cmd_vel` topic.
+The `start_node` is a simple node to command the linear and angular speeds of the turtlebot using a publisher for the `cmd_vel` topic.

   ```
   $ rosrun diff_control start_node
   ```
 Now to start our control, we can use the `orientation_control` node.
 This node subscribes to the `/odom` topic to get the current pose of the robot, uses a desired position that you can set and apply a proportional controller for orientation.
-Also, it writes a file with neccesary data to track the position and how our controller is working.
+Also, it writes a file with necessary data to track the position and how our controller is working.

-In order to visualize the data while the node is running, you can run the live plotter.
+To visualize the data while the node is running, you can start the live plotter.
 In the `src` directory of the package, run

   ```
   $ python3 live_plotter.py
   ```

-You will see a plot, which might have some traces due to the previous data storaged, but it will be updated while you run the node.
+You will see a plot, which might have some traces due to the previous data storage, but it will be updated while you run the node.

   ```
   $ rosrun diff_control orientation_control
   ```

-This, will control the vehicle with simple proportional controller for the orientation and position.
+This will control the vehicle with a simple proportional controller for the orientation and position.

 You can also analyze the results after the simulation, running the plotter file in the `src` directory of the package.